MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/_index.md

     - /ecommerce-platforms/prestashop-1-7/
     - /prestashop/
 ---
-This technical manual is for installing and configuring our free plugin for integrating MultiSafepay payment solutions with your Prestashop 1.7 webshop.
+This technical manual is for installing and configuring our latest free plugin for integrating MultiSafepay payment solutions into your Prestashop 1.7 webshop.

+{{< alert-notice>}} If you are still using the [deprecated plugin](https://github.com/MultiSafepay/prestashop), we recommend migrating to this new version as soon as possible. {{< /alert-notice >}}

 {{< details title="Support" >}}